ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 1. Pre round
 	1. If it is not the first round of the game, the player who did not end the previous round becomes the first/starting player (the player who passed first in the double pass will go first in the following round).
 TLDR if you were the last person to attack or play a card or something, you're going second.
 		- Worded differently, if you took the last action before the round ended, you will go second in the following round.
-	2. Each player gets one additional energy counter
+	2. Each player's base energy increases by one.
-	3. Each player gets one energy for each of their energy counters.
+	3. Each player gets energy equal to their base energy.
 	4. Each player unflips all cards on their battlefield.
 	5. Move to next phase
 2. Round Start